Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

-We now consider the case where perception is locally assigned, so that each agent has its own heritable level of perception.
-Perception thus becomes another part of each agent's genetic code which is allowed to mutate independently.
-When the perception gene mutates the perception level is set to a random number between 0 and 1.
+We now consider the case where perception is an endogenous variable, so that each individual has its own heritable level of perception.
+Perception thus becomes another part of each individual's genetic code which is allowed to mutate independently.
+When the perception gene mutates the perception changes by an amount drawn from the normal distribution with mean 0 and standard deviation 0.1.
+Perception is prevented from going below 0 or above 1 by rescaling.
 We choose a mutation rate of 0.001, as before.
-In what follows all agents initially have zero perception.
+In what follows all individuals initially have zero perception.
 The level of perception evolves to non-zero values through mutation and selection.
-Similar results apply for other initial conditions, such as when each agent is randomly assigned an initial perception between 0 and 1.
-The simulation was run for costs varying from 0.1 to 0.9 for up to 10,000 generations until the cooperation rate reached an equilibrium state.
+Similar results apply for other initial conditions, such as when each individual is randomly assigned an initial perception between 0 and 1.
+The simulation was run for costs varying from 0.1 to 0.9 for up to 10,000 generations until the cooperation rate and the level of perception reached a steady state.
 The results are shown in figure~\ref{fig:localperception}.
-The relationship between the cooperation rate and the corresponding evolved perception levels are superimposed on a graph similar to figure~\ref{fig:perception}, showing the cooperation rate as function of global assigned perception levels.
-The cooperation rate curves are slightly different than the curves in figure~\ref{fig:perception} because mutation rate is now 0.001 instead of zero, so that tags and strategies are subject to mutation.
-However, the qualitative features are similar, with overall cooperation rates reduced.
+The relationship between the cooperation rate and the corresponding evolved perception levels are superimposed on the graph from the previous section figure~\ref{fig:perception}.